marinofelipe/CurrencyText/README.md

 ```

 ## How to use
-`CurrencyUITextFieldDelegate` must be adopted as your currency text field delegate.
+As said before, an instance of `CurrencyUITextFieldDelegate` must be adopted as your currency text field's delegate.
 By default it allows a maximum of 7 integers and 2 decimals, shows decimal separator and do not autoclears the text when resigning first responder.
 However if needed you can customize it as you wish.

 ### Basics